bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Pick-Up-Stix](https://foundryvtt.com/packages/pick-up-stix/) - Create items as Tokens that players can pick up.
 It will automatically add the items to the player's inventory. - Retired 2020 Sep 12 - Great idea but I want to reduce the number of modules I'm dependent on.
 And this one was nice, but not something I used regularly.
 - [PopOut!](https://github.com/kakaroto/fvtt-module-popout) - Lets you pop out actor sheets and journal entries into their own windows. - Retired 2020 Sep 06 - Nothing wrong with this but it wasn't actually needed in the end.
 - [Search Anywhere](https://gitlab.com/riccisi/foundryvtt-search-anywhere) - Press (control + space) to quickly search for any entity by name via a handy auto-complete widget. - Retired 2020 Sep 11 - Replaced by [Quick Insert](https://foundryvtt.com/packages/quick-insert/)
-- [Show Art](https://foundryvtt.com/packages/token-hud-art-button/) - Adds a button to the token or tile HUD that opens the target actor's artwork, or their token artwork on right-click. - Review 2020 Sep 12 - Great idea but not worth having another module for.
 - [Teleport](https://foundryvtt.com/packages/teleport/) - Moves (teleports) one or more tokens from one point to another on the same or different scenes. - Retired 2020 Sep 12 - Great idea but requires just as much effort to set up as it does to do it manually.
 - [The Furnace](https://foundryvtt.com/packages/furnace/) - Many features to improve the Quality of Life of the DM/Players. - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Lot's of rich features, but nothing not already being provided elsewhere.
   - Advanced Macros: Off